fidlabs/filecoin-porep-market-tooling/README.md

   All interactions are between the user's machine and the provided `RPC_URL` blockchain.
 - The app does not log any sensitive information to the console or to the log files.
   All transaction logs are stored without any sensitive information.
+- When using Lotus wallet for blockcain transaction signing, the **private key never leaves the Lotus wallet** and is not exposed to the app. \
+  This is the reccomended way of using the app.

 ## Typical SP workflow